-With more than 200 full-time faculty members and about 1,700 students, the UNC Gillings School of Global Health has expertise in almost every imaginable area of public health.
+With more than 200 full-time faculty members and about 1,700 students, the Gillings School of Global Public Health has expertise in almost every imaginable area of public health.

 Past rounds of strategic planning in the School identified topics for which the School has special expertise and the potential for great impact by solving big public health problems.
 No organization can be all things to all people.
 Focus is essential to achieve impact.
 At the School level, for purposes of communication, fundraising and allocation of scarce resources, it is critical that we identify high-priority focus areas that deserve special attention, where additional resources could help us to accelerate an even more significant, positive impact upon public health, where our impact could be transformative.
 These areas should be cross-cutting, interdisciplinary and have the potential for inclusion of all the School’s departments and units.
 For example, the topic of eliminating health disparities includes basic epidemiologic research on social determinants, nutrition interventions to improve access of poor populations to healthy foods, health services research to understand whether minorities experience particular access issues and consequences of health disparities on maternal and child health.

 In 2005, Dean Barbara K. Rimer, DrPH, worked with people in the School to map recommendations from prior strategic planning efforts.
 We concluded that several different strategic planning rounds, including a comprehensive process conducted while William Roper, MD, MPH, was dean, had identified similar priority topics, including: ending the obesity epidemic, improving global health, eliminating health disparities, and providing safe water in North Carolina and beyond.